shonteag/canonical_args/doc/source/specs.rst

 the requirements for each of the arguments:

 - ``arg1``
-	- an integer
+	- an integer or float
 - ``arg2``
-	- an integer
+	- an integer or float
 	- greater than 0 (to avoid ``ZeroDivisionError``'s)
 - ``arg3``
 	- a list